 ~$ csv2latex --guess table.csv > document.tex

 The latest source is in a Git repository, freely browseable at the csv2latex gitea browser and freely clonable with:

-The official Debian package of csv2latex is coming into debian sid, thanks to Rafael Laboissiere.
+The official Debian package of csv2latex came into debian thanks to Rafael Laboissiere.

 Feel free to report any successful or painful stories using csv2latex.
 To help the maintenance of csv2latex, you can send patches or feature requests to me.
 Packaging for your favourite distro would also be very nice.
 This software is licenced under the GNU General Public Licence version 2.